How do I apply to PICH?

 How time intensive will the programme be?

-This programme will run alongside your clinical placements, however you will be expected to dedicate time to project work and attendance at CYP meetings outside of your working hours.
+This programme will run alongside your clinical placements, however you will be expected to dedicate time to project work and attendance at the meetings outside of your working hours.
 The project work could be used as an alternative to your work-place based quality improvement projects.
 You are also expected to take part in one clinical activity that is different, or more integrated, for example a Learning Together clinic.
 Please discuss further with your educational supervisor.
-You should be able to do these within your post, or as study leave.
+You should be able to do all of these within your post, or as study leave.

 How will my application be assessed?

-We are looking for trainees with a genuine interest in integrated care; however, we are not expecting you to be experts already.
+We are looking for applicants with a genuine interest in integrated care; however, we are not expecting you to be experts already.
 Applications will be anonymised and scored by two members of the PICH Faculty Team.
 We also require you to commit to complete the programme.

 What kind of project work will this programme entail?